devnull-cz/unix-linux-prog-in-c-labs/2020/labs-2020-12-10/assignment.md

 The requests should be processed by the workers as the file is read.
 Do not make any assumptions about the length of the input file (e.g. that it will fit into memory).
+The queue should be limited in length.
+The limit should be higher than the pool size.

-Each worker will get the specification, makes HTTP GET request, counts the number of bytes in the returned data and appends the result to the output file.
+Each worker will get the specification, makes a HTTP GET request according to the specification, counts the number of bytes in the returned data and appends the result to the output file.

 The format of the output file will look like this:
 ```